nikomatsakis/rust-design-axioms/src/intro.md

 The Rust Design Axioms repository is an attempt to articulate the answer.
 **These axioms are a work in progress!
 [Please contribute your ideas on how to improve them!](./contributing.md)**

+For more about the design axioms, see [this blog post introducing the idea]().

 ## Rust's design axioms

 > **Note on status:** Some of the axioms are tagged with ![Confident][].
 These are axioms that that I feel pretty good about and where I am pretty confident about where they fall in the ordering.
 Others are tagged as ![WIP][].
 These are cases where the wording may need improvement and the ordering is less clear; some of them may want to be merged with others. --nikomatsakis